W427697/Discord-/MIGRATION.md

 ## From version 6.5.x to 7.0.0

 A number of these changes can be made automatically by the Storybook CLI.
-To take advantage of these "automigrations", run `npx storybook@next upgrade --prerelease` or `pnpx storybook@next upgrade --prerelease`.
+To take advantage of these "automigrations", run `npx storybook@latest upgrade --prerelease` or `pnpx storybook@latest upgrade --prerelease`.

 ### 7.0 breaking changes